-Now, to “compare” is not to say Morris is the most similar to these players — comparing things means to “not the similarities [and/or] differences.”
+Now, to “compare” is not to say Morris is the most similar to these players — comparing things means to “note the similarities [and/or] differences.”

-But we picked Kelly Olynyk and Amir Johnson, departing Celtics, because they’re familiar to C’s fans, and both bigs.
-We picked Otto Porter Jr. because he plays a comparable position, is familiar, and about to get a boatload of money.
-And finally we picked David West, not because “Marcus Morris is another David West,” but because David West is recognized as an excellent forward.
+But we picked Kelly Olynyk and Amir Johnson, departing Celtics.
+After all, they’re familiar to C’s fans, and both bigs.
+We also picked Otto Porter Jr. because he plays a comparable position, is familiar, and about to get a boatload of money.
+And finally we picked David West.
+Not because “Marcus Morris is another David West,” but because David West is recognized as an excellent forward.
 He’s somewhere between a “big” and a fleet-footed wing (Stevens nomenclature).

 And we tried to pick seasons (as close as we could come) relatively close in age.

 You can draw your own conclusions… but a couple tentative ones:

 In terms of “rim protection and rebounding,” Morris doesn’t add a great deal.
 (See Danny Ainge’s February remarks.)
 But he’s not a downgrade from Amir when the Celtics had him, nor Olynyk.